eattang/CreatingCustomerSegments/README.md

 # Creating Customer Segments
-In this project we are creating customer segments using PCA and clustering
+In this project we are creating customer segments using PCA and clustering.